genughaben/world-development/README.md

 bash> psql -U genughaben -d world
 ```

-## Sources

-* **Airflow in docker:** The installation is based on [https://github.com/puckel/docker-airflow]

-# DEVELOPMENT: USING LOCAL POSTGRES DB AND SCRIPTS - NO AIRFLOW USAGE
+# Development: Using local PostgreSQL DB and scripts - no Airflow usage

 This section is for local development only.
 Only necessary in case you are interested in writing commodities data into the PostgreSQL DB on your local machine.